vpelss/imok/README.md

 # HELP

--Some options are accessed from the menu icon.(upper left) -After registering for an account, click on 'Settings'.
+-Some options are accessed from the menu icon.(upper left)
+>After registering for an account, click on 'Settings'.
--Add up to three email addresses to send alerts to.
+>Add up to three email addresses to send alerts to.
 You must enter at least one.
 -Modify the default alert message to suit your situation.
 Add contact numbers, instructions, etc...
 -Select an 'Alert Date' and an 'Alert Time' that you will be able to 'Check In' by.
 -Select an 'Alert Interval'.
 Daily seems reasonable.